Julia (1977 film): Reception

 Julia holds a 73% rating on Rotten Tomatoes based on 30 reviews, with an average rating of 6.7/10.
 The consensus summarizes: "Julia is a handsomely crafted and stirringly performed meditation on friendship and political activism, although its tasteful formalism often undercuts the multifaceted passion of these historical figures."
-On Metacritic, the film earned a weighted average score of 75 out of 100, based on 10 reviews, signifying "generally favorable" reviews.
+On Metacritic, the film earned a weighted average score of 58 out of 100, based on 6 reviews, signifying "mixed or average" reviews.

 Variety gave it a positive review, praising Jane Fonda and Vanessa Redgrave as being "dynamite together on the screen", Richard Roth's production as "handsome and tasteful", as well as the period costumes and production design.
 Frederic and Mary Ann Brussat of Spirituality & Practice described the film as "extraordinary", writing: "Julia gives us a genuine and affecting portrait of a friendship between two women who confirm each other and strengthen their bonds over the years."

 The film received some criticism as failing to adequately portray the friendship between the two leads.
 Roger Ebert called the film a "fascinating story", but felt the film suffered from being told by Lillian Hellman's point of view.
 "The film never really establishes a relationship between the two women," he wrote.
 "It's awkward, the way the film has to suspend itself between Julia – its ostensible subject – and Lillian Hellman, its real subject."
 He gave it two and a half out of four stars.

 John Simon said of Julia "Very little of what happens in the film is intrinsically interesting."
 TV Guide gave it three out of five stars and declared it "Beautifully crafted, nominated for 11 Academy Awards, a big hit at the box office--and a dramatic dud ...
 If you like red nail polish, faux-cynicism, painfully brave smiles and European train stations, Julia may be your kind of cocktail."

 Pauline Kael for The New Yorker called the film "romantic in such a studied way that it turns romanticism into a moral lesson."

 The film earned $7.5 million in North American rentals.